twolfson/twolfson.com/articles/design-for-developers.md

 # Vertical rhythm and baselines
 Vertical rhythm is how we guarantee consistent vertical placement and spacing.

-It starts with the concept of a baseline, a repeating vertical spacing throughout the page (e.g. imagine a line every 16px).
+We start with the concept of a baseline, a repeating vertical line throughout the page (e.g. a line every 16px).
 Then, we make sure paragraphs line up with that on every line break.

-For larger elements (e.g. headings, images), then they will likely take up multiple lines (e.g. `n * 16px`) and possibly have multiple lines as padding on the bottom.
+Larger elements (e.g. headings, images) can take up multiple lines (e.g. `n * 16px`) and should have paddding to match a baseline.

 [![CSS baseline from Smashing Magazine article](/public/images/articles/design-for-developers/baseline.jpg)](http://www.smashingmagazine.com/2012/12/css-baseline-the-good-the-bad-and-the-ugly/)